-When to Calendar Year: If your return is based on a calendar year, it must be filed no later than April 18, 2011.
-Fiscal Year: If your return is based on a tax year other than a calendar year, it must be filed no later than the 15th File day of the fourth month following the end of your tax year.
-Conformity to Federal Due Dates: Kansas small business returns are due on or before the 15th day of the The due date NEW! for filing 2010 fourth month following the close of the taxable year.
-The close of the taxable year is the same as the close of the calendar year returns taxable year for federal income tax purposes.
-If the federal original due date is not the 15th day of the third month is April 18, 2011. after the close of a taxable year for corporations or the 15th day of the fourth month after the close of a taxable year Kansas follows the IRS for income tax for partnerships, complete item "J" on the front of Form K-120S, and enclose a letter indicating the authorizing federal statute.
+Fiscal Year: If your return is based on a tax year other than a calendar year, it must be filed no later than the 15th day of the fourth month following the end of your tax year.

+Conformity to Federal Due Dates: Kansas small business returns are due on or before the 15th day of the fourth month following the close of the taxable year.
+The close of the taxable year is the same as the close of the taxable year for federal income tax purposes.
+If the federal original due date is not the 15th day of the third month after the close of a taxable year for corporations or the 15th day of the fourth month after the close of a taxable year for partnerships, complete item "J" on the front of Form K-120S, and enclose a letter indicating the authorizing federal statute.
 Do not enter your extended due date.

 Amended Returns: If the amended return will result in a refund, then it must be filed within three (3) years from the date the original return was due including any extension allowed pursuant to law, or two (2) years from the date the tax claimed to be refunded or against which the credit claimed was paid, whichever of such periods expires later.